duffmanns/calc-test/README.md

 # Answer Key

-Divide by 0 returns ‘1’ (line 113)
+Divide by 0 returns ‘1’

 Changed displayable digits from 9 to 7

-Number format switches to exponent at 10 million instead of a billion 2 different shades of orange (css line 129)
+Number format switches to exponent at 10 million instead of a billion

+2 different shades of orange

 You can input just a bunch of 0s now

-You can put in multiple decimal points (it ignores anything after the 2nd decimal (line 34) Extra left padding on the ‘0’ button (move further) Font changed from 10pt to 12pt
+You can put in multiple decimal points (it ignores anything after the 2nd decimal)

+Extra left padding on the ‘0’ button

+Font changed from 10pt to 12pt

 Number display alignment is slightly different

-The ‘8’ is a ‘9’ now (line 52)
+The ‘8’ is a ‘9’ now

 0 divided by negative number used to show 'error'.
-Now It’s NaN A number smaller than -1000 returns ‘Y so negative?’
+Now It’s NaN

+A number smaller than -1000 returns ‘Y so negative?’

 Cursor switches to pointer for +,=,-,*,/,and 0

-When making a negative number, the ‘-‘ doesn’t immediately show up There’s a delay returning numbers > 9999
+When making a negative number, the ‘-‘ doesn’t immediately show up

+There’s a delay returning numbers > 9999